MusicOfCosm/Miscellaneous/Python/PyGame/README.md

 ### Initialization

-I believe this file's purpose is to serve as an example script using PyGame, with different functions being used, and comments explaining what they do.
-Good job past me!
+I made this while watching [this video](https://www.youtube.com/watch?v=AY9MnQ4x3zk).
+This file's purpose is also to serve as an example script using PyGame, shown by the different functions being used and comments explaining what they do.